bleeckerj/Files2Book/README_create_file_cards.md

 ### Defaults

 If `--max-depth` is not specified, only files in the specified folder are processed (no recursion).
 To include files in subfolders, set `--max-depth` to a higher value.
+For unlimited recursion `--max-depth -1` or any negative number.

 If `--output-dir` is not specified, it will default to the parent directory name of the input directory with `_cards_output` appended.
 For example, if your input directory is `/path/to/my_files/files`, the output directory will be `my_files_cards_output`.